-Agency Customer Group Customer Customers served annually Potential annual customers Commonwealth of Virginia agencies and institutions 70 100 Other States Contractors (quantity not precisely known) 1,000 1,000 Independent Authorities and Local Government 2 10 Other States Indirect customers are the various architects, engineers, designers, contractors, consultants, and others who provide professional and construction services to these agencies.(quantity not precisely known) 100 100 Other States Other customers served occasionally are certain third parties (e.g., Verizon, Sprint, Subway, etc.) who may require permits or certificates for construction on state property or renovations to facilities they lease from state agencies. (quantity not precisely known) 10 10 Other important indirect customers are the building occupants who may vary from agency staff, college students, prisoners, mental health patients, the Governor, Legislature, and the public at large. (quantity not precisely known)
+Agency Customer Group Customer Customers served annually Potential annual customers Subordinate Agencies in all Branches of State Government Commonwealth of Virginia agencies and institutions 70 100 Other States Contractors (quantity not precisely known) 1,000 1,000 Local Government Independent Authorities and Local Government 2 10 Other States Indirect customers are the various architects, engineers, designers, contractors, consultants, and others who provide professional and construction services to these agencies.(quantity not precisely known) 100 100 Other States Other customers served occasionally are certain third parties (e.g., Verizon, Sprint, Subway, etc.) who may require permits or certificates for construction on state property or renovations to facilities they lease from state agencies. (quantity not precisely known) 10 10 building occupants who may vary from agency staff, college students, prisoners, mental health patients, the Governor, Legislature, and the public at large. (quantity not precisely known)